-Exercise can help prevent migraines, but be sure to warm up slowly before diving right in, as too much strenuous exercise can cause a headache.
+Exercise can help prevent migraine attacks, but be sure to warm up slowly before diving right in, as too much strenuous exercise can cause a headache.

-Prescriptions containing estrogen, like the birth control pill, could also contribute to your migraines.
+Prescriptions containing estrogen, like the birth control pill, could also contribute to your migraine.
 You might need to speak with your doctor about stopping or changing those medications.

-Anti-nausea medication, opioids, or corticosteroid treatments are sometimes prescribed by physicians for migraine symptoms as well.
+Anti-nausea medication or corticosteroid treatments are sometimes prescribed by physicians for migraine symptoms as well.